macagua/markitdown-web/README.md

 ## Caution

-- It is recommended to use a virtual environment to run the application
+- It is recommended to use a virtual environment to run the application.
 - Conversion of large files may take a long time, please be patient.
-- Temporary files will be cleaned up automatically after conversion
+- Temporary files will be cleaned up automatically after conversion.
 - Please make sure you have enough disk space.

 ## License